Tory Toogood / Physio and Marathon Runner

 Tory is an Adelaide based Women’s, Men’s and Pelvic Health physiotherapist working with people to improve their quality of life at every age.
 Tory shares her knowledge of bowel health, continence, exercise and self-management with her patients.
 Tory is also an athlete, representing her state and Australia in rowing in the 1990’s, and then learning to run in 2011.

 Tory ran the NYC marathon in 2011 with the Jodi Lee Foundation, and formulated her bucket list goal to run a marathon on each of the seven continents as her training peaked before the event.
 She ended up paying her deposit for the Antarctica marathon before she’d even run her first event in NYC.

-2020 has seen the cancellation of several other planned marathons, but she is working towards running all 6 of the “World Major” marathons – MYC, Boston, Chicago and Berlin have been run, Tokyo was cancelled in 2020, and London will complete that set.
+2020 has seen the cancellation of several other planned marathons, but she is working towards running all 6 of the “World Major” marathons – NYC, Boston, Chicago and Berlin have been accomplished, Tokyo was cancelled in 2020, and London will complete the set.

 “I have been involved with the Foundation for almost a decade now, since the first Little Black Dress party in January 2011.
 I believe in the value of public health education and clear messaging on preventative health measures such as the role of bowel cancer screening tests, to find problems while they are relatively minor and easy to treat.”